valtimo-platform/valtimo-documentation/extending-valtimo/dashboard/custom-data-source.md

 }
 ```

+Please keep the following in mind:
-The `@Component` is necessary to register the new data source as a Spring bean.
+- The new data source should be registered as a Spring bean, for example with an `@Bean` or `@Component` annotation

-The data source key `randomNumber` must be unique and is used the identify the data source.
+- The data source key `randomNumber` must be unique and is used the identify the data source.
 The same key must also be
 used in the front end data source.

-The function can be named anything.
+- The function can be named anything.

+### Data source properties
 If the datasource requires any configuration this will be passed in through the arguments of the function.
 All
 properties should be contained in a single object that is used as the argument for this function.
 The configuration from
 the front-end will be deserialized to this type, so the json structure should match that of the object.
 If no